docker/metadata-action/README.md

 ### `priority` attribute

 `priority=<int>` attribute is used to sort tags in the final list.
 The higher the value, the higher the priority.
-The first tag in the list (higher priority) will be used as the image version for generated OCI label and [`version` output](#outputs).
+The highest-priority tag in the `tags` input list will be used as the image version for generated OCI label and [`version` output](#outputs).
 Each tags `type` attribute has a default priority: